RimbaBazudewa/ApiExample/README.md

 ## About This Api

-This is an example for  api(application programming interface) football manager. this api created using laravel 9.x , Laravel is accessible, powerful, and provides tools required for large, robust applications.
+This is an example for  api(application programming interface) football manager. this api created using laravel 9.x ,use sanctum for auth
+Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ##  Instalation